 Let's look at how they both work and which one is better.
 We'll also explore some key challenges and best practices to get the most out of these.

-With offensive security, you can use methods like penetration testing to find weaknesses in your network before hackers exploit them.
-Here's how:
+With offensive security, you can use methods like penetration testing to find weaknesses in your network before hackers can exploit them.
+Briefly, here's how:

-(Related reading: black vs white vs grey hacking.)
+(Related reading: black vs. white. vs grey hacking: what's the difference?)

 Offensive security protects online assets from cyberattacks by finding loopholes in the system.
 There's no one way to implement this approach, but it involves these basic steps: